nesfit/ICS/Lectures/Lecture_02/Lecture.md

 #### Type Safety and Security
 * **Strongly typed language**
   * *type* has to be known at *compile time*
-* Support of Intellisense in Visual Studio
+* IntelliSense support in Visual Studio
 * Keyword `dynamic` overcomes type safety mechanisms, and type is resolved at *runtime*
 * Benefits:
   * Elimination of type issues at *compile time*
-  * Sandboxing protects object state against outer modifications
+* Sandboxing protects object state against external modifications

 ---
 ## Generics